 - The police station #1 - former detached house of metallurgic plant vice-director E.Protse;

 - A private house with an observatory in Tikhy Lane (1926);

 - The former palace of culture (theater) named after Pushkin (1930s), restored in 1946;

-- Palace of culture named after Lenin (Shkolnaya Street);
+- The palace of culture named after Lenin (Shkolnaya Street);

 - The palace of culture “Stroitel” (1954);

 - The palace of culture and technique in Lenin square;

 - “Zamok” (“Castle”) cafe.